Catch22Software/CapStone/README.md

 - WordCloudGeneration.py created the WordCloud image used in the main .ipynb file.
 - HashTable.py is used to create a searchable Inventory using O(1) complexity.

-# OTHER NOTEBOOKS

-Files will be dropped once output data is utilized to add examples to supporting document.

 ### NOTE

 Pandas handles writing a csv file that contains Python frozenset in a weird way.